 Campus Culture Change Initiatives

-We develop long-term educational strategies and interventions for university-wide culture change initiatives including diversity, equity and inclusion and sexual harassment and misconduct.
+We develop long-term educational strategies and interventions for university-wide culture change initiatives including diversity, equity and inclusion and sexual and gender-based misconduct.

-Since the DEI launch date of October 6, 2016, through the end of FY19, Organizational Learning and Michigan Medicine have provided 901 courses, served 23,906 participants in both university-wide and unit-requested sessions and engaged 100% of the units who submitted an annual DEI plan.
+Since the DEI launch date of October 6, 2016, through the end of FY21, Organizational Learning and Michigan Medicine have served 36,891 participants in both university-wide and unit-requested sessions and engaged 100% of the units who submitted an annual DEI plan.

 Medical School Faculty and Leadership Development (Michigan Medicine)